-Fusion for Energy (F4E), the European Domestic Agency to ITER, has signed a contract for manufacture of 62 tons of chromium-plated copper strand, which will form part of ITER's superconducting magnet system.
-This contract marks Europe's first in-kind hardware technological contribution to the ITER project.
+The European Domestic Agency for ITER has signed a contract for the manufacture of 62 tonnes of chromium-plated copper strand, which will form part of ITER's superconducting magnet system.
+This contract marks the launch of Europe's first in-kind hardware technological contribution to the ITER Project.

 ITER will operate with a special type of high purity chromium-plated copper strand.
 It has high conductivity at extremely low temperatures, and limits the temperature inside the cable in case of superconductivity loss.
 Strands of such kind are mostly used in superconductors and cryogenic applications.

 Superconducting and copper strands are twisted together to build high-amperage cables made of more than 1,000 individual strands.
-The cables are inserted into a stainless steel jacket and compacted to their final diametre in order to be used in the Toroidal Field coils of ITER.
-It is estimated that about 180 tons of pure copper strands will be needed for these coils.
+The cables are inserted into a stainless steel jacket and compacted to their final diameter in order to be used in the toroidal field coils of ITER.
+It is estimated that about 180 tonnes of pure copper strands will be needed for these coils.